jordanIAxelrod/MaterialsGenomeInitiative/README.md

 ## Adding Dependencies
-Dependencies can be installed using conda or vanilla python venv
+Dependencies can be installed using conda or vanilla python venv.
+Python 3.8 was used for this project.
+You may experience issues with newer versions of python due to incompatibility with older packages.
 ### Conda
 You can install the required packages by running `conda env create -n pollydarton --file env.yml`.
 If you don't have conda installed, you can follow the instructions [here](https://docs.conda.io/en/latest/miniconda.html) to set it up.
 This also requires Gensim version 3.8.1 which conda seems to have trouble installing, so within the new conda env, also run `pip3 install gensim==3.8.1`.